All Episodes

 We'll have to see if that happens.

-He's 25 to 40 points up.
+All the early battleground polls, he's 25 to 40 points up.

-That's gonna be interesting to follow.
+That's going to be interesting to follow.

 You've got two to three stories I know you're working on this week.

-I don't know how much I'm allowed to say, so I'll let you uh take the ball and run.
+I don't know how much I'm allowed to say, so I'll let you take the ball and run.

-Well, listen, uh, ever since uh the summer of twenty nineteen, after I broke the original story about uh Joe Biden bragging that he had fired the Ukraine prosecutor who just happened to be uh investigating his son's company.
+Well, listen, ever since the summer of 2019, after I broke the original story about Joe Biden bragging that he had fired the Ukraine prosecutor, who just happened to be investigating his son's company, we have been digging for documents because there was a story told that doesn't really make a lot of sense.

-He'd only been on the job a few weeks, and so it didn't seem plausible that uh he would be already deemed corrupt uh so early into his tenure.
+And so it didn't seem plausible that he would be already deemed corrupt so early into his tenure.

-Yeah, Normally you give a guy a year or two to see if he can clean things up.
+Normally, you give a guy a year or two to see if he can clean things up.

-That's the thing that Joe Biden bragged he withheld to get the prosecutor fired.
+That's the thing that Joe Biden bragged.

 And what we found was there was a task force.